-Welcome to the second step of the eight steps framework designed to help you build a robust go-to-market strategy and launch new products effectively.
-Today, I am happy to introduce you to market mapping and the competitive landscape preparation process.
+Welcome to the second step of the eight steps framework.
+Today, I am happy to introduce you to market mapping and the competitive analysis preparation process which is a three steps exercise.

-One of the most notable challenges that every innovator faces is that even when you're ready and willing to launch a new product and plot your competitive advantage into the go-to-market strategy (gtm strategy), you are quickly faced with the giant, elephant-weight puzzle of deciding where to invest your resources.
+One of the most notable challenges that every innovator faces is that even when you’re ready and willing to launch a new product, you are quickly faced with the giant, elephant-weight puzzle of deciding where to invest your resources.

 The question “What should I consider before I move forward?” is getting more complicated because there are so many factors out there to get into consideration.

-In broad terms, your new product launch ideas, I believe, should be continuously confronted with the following market players and their offering or research and development activities:
+In broad terms, your value proposition and product features should be continuously confronted with the following market players and their offerings:

 - Academia and Research Centers